vgeruslu/AIAssessor/README.md

-📘 AI-Assisted Grading Tool
+# 📘 AIAssessor: AI-Assisted Assessment Tool for Software Engineering Coursework

 This Python desktop application automates the grading of software testing assignments using OpenAI’s GPT-3.5 API.
 It allows instructors to process student .docx reports and .java test files in batch, generate rubric-aligned feedback, and save results as structured PDF files.

-Developed as part of a Final Year Project at Queen’s University Belfast (CSC4006).
+The tool was developed as part of a Final Year Project at Queen’s University Belfast (CSC4006).
+---

-🚀 Features
+## 🚀 Features
-Batch processing of student lab submissions
+- Batch processing of student lab submissions

-Uploads files to Dropbox and retrieves public file links
+- Uploads files to Dropbox and retrieves public file links

-Dynamically constructs grading prompts using GPT-3.5
+- Dynamically constructs grading prompts using GPT-3.5

-Saves AI-generated feedback as PDF
+- Saves AI-generated feedback as PDF

-GUI with light/dark mode toggle
+- GUI with light/dark mode toggle

-Real-time logging of each grading step
+- Real-time logging of each grading step

-Unit-tested utility logic
+- Unit-tested utility logic
+---

-📂 Folder Structure
+## 📂 Folder Structure

 AIGradingTool/
 ├── src/                   # Main application code
 │   ├── grading_tool_gui.py